The plan is to have only ever one wedding day and look for a wedding suit or tuxedo once in your life.

 If you feel that you need a bit of color to spice things up, a shade of brown can look very cool in many cases.

-Navy suits are paired best with black shoes.
+Navy suits are paired best with black wedding shoes.
 So do charcoal and dark grey suits.

-Blue suits, on the other hand, look tres chic with brown shoes.
+On the other hand, blue suits look tres chic with brown shoes.
 Be warned, though, that this will lower the formality level of your entire outfit.
 Only break these babies out for a more casual wedding.

-The two greatest takeaways for wedding shoes are that they must be leather and lace-up.
+The two greatest takeaways for the groom’s wedding shoes are that they must be leather and lace-up.

 Accessories You Can Use